TinyTapeout/tinytapeout_www/content/_index.en.md

 ---
 title: "Tiny Tapeout"
+images: [/images/tinytapeout.jpeg]
 ---

 ![tiny tapeout](/images/tinytapeout.jpeg)

 # From idea to chip design in minutes!

-TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!
+TinyTapeout is an educational project that makes it easier and cheaper than ever to get your digital designs manufactured on a real chip!

 We ran [TinyTapeout-01 in August](/runs/tt01/) and received 150 submissions in just a couple of weeks.